zVictorium/FIB-Manager/README.md

-# FIB Manager CLI
+# FIB Manager

-A powerful command-line tool for FIB (Facultat d'Informàtica de Barcelona - UPC) students to search, generate, and manage class schedules and academic grade calculations using the official UPC public API.
+A powerful command-line and interactive console application for FIB (Facultat d'Informàtica de Barcelona - UPC) students to search, generate, and manage class schedules and academic grade calculations using the official UPC public API.

 ## 🚀 What is FIB Manager?